frob/frob.github.com/content/posts/2015-09-18-modern-drupal7-site-building-tools.md

 ## Why build a site with Drupal 7

 Drupal8 is nearly out making Drupal 7 look like it isn't an appealing choice.
-However, Drupal 7 is still a contender for the conviences in site-building crown.
+However, Drupal 7 is still a contender for the conveniences in site-building crown.
 The module ecosystem for Drupal 7 is mature and, specifically for site builders, it is a very exciting time for Drupal 7.

 # The Modules